ScaleBSD/scalebsd.github.io/_drafts/2018-05-12-UDP-On-FreeBSD-is-anyone-using-this-at-scale.md

 We're now contending heavily on updating the refcount for the output interface address.We can fix this by relying on epoch to guarantee liveness for short lived references.

-Although we've now increased our singled threaded throughput to 1.18Mpps, 64 netperf jobs actually have lower overall throughput because we're now contending on fewer locks:
+Although we've now increased our singled threaded throughput to 1.18Mpps, 64 netperf jobs actually have lower overall throughput (1.9 Mpps) because we're now contending on fewer locks:
 [![](/media/svg/2018.05.11/udpsender4.svg)](/media/svg/2018.05.11/udpsender4.svg)